The following are the rules for participating in Swedish Game Awards 2016.

 §1.1 Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.

-§1.4 A playable demo – not necessarily a completed game – must be submitted by each team at the end of the competition.
+§1.5 A playable demo – not necessarily a completed game – must be submitted by each team by the competitions deadline.
 This submission is referred to as the final entry.
-Additionally, each team is required to submit at least three (3) in-game screenshots and a 200 word description of the game.
+Additionally, each team is required to submit at least three (3) in-game screenshots, a gameplay video or a trailer and a 200 word description of the game.

 §2.3 Entries are allowed to use existing technology (such as libraries, game engines, game makers, etc.) and existing media (such as images, 3D models, sound effects, etc.) However, teams must have the right to use the technology, media and trademarks, as well as the right to submit the final entry to SGA for judgement, i.e. respect copyrights and any applicable license agreements.
-The jury will take the amount of self-produced content into consideration when judging submissions.
 This also means that modifications of existing games (“mods”) are allowed.

 §3.1 SGA aims to promote game development within the educational system of Sweden.
 Therefore at least half of the participants in each team must be students at a Swedish educational program and participate actively in the development of the entry.

 §3.2 The entry may (and should) be tested by people outside of the participating team.
 However, the testers involvement may not go further than providing comments for the improvement of the entry.
 If further involvement is necessary the third party should be added to the team.